 Submitting to SARS

-After previewing and finalising your EMP201, click on view and download the PDF that appears.
-The information in this document then has to be used to complete the submissions to SARS.
+You can view a PDF version of your EMP201, either before or after finalising it.
+It is recommended that you finalise your EMP201 before using the information in this document to complete the submissions to SARS.
 We recommend registering for eFiling or using the [email protected] application, both available from the SARS website, to submit your EMP201s.

 Employers also need to submit a monthly UIF declaration (also known as a UI-19 Form) to the Department of Labour.
 This document contains information relating to UIF contributions (employer and employee) in respect of each employee, as well as their employment status and non-contribution reason, if applicable.